UTI in Dogs: Causes, Symptoms, and Treatment

 UTI is short for urinary tract infection.
 It’s a common canine issue that’s primarily caused by bacteria but can also stem from fungal causes on rare occasions.
 The infection commonly affects the bladder and urethra of dogs, causing deep discomfort and inflammation.

 The infection happens when bacteria, most often Escherichia coli, travel through the urinary tract of dogs and multiply while inside.
-These infections usually escalate and create more internal health problems, such as kidney failure.
+These infections usually escalate and create more internal health problems, such as kidney failure

 The symptoms start subtly, much like most infections.
 That’s why it’s crucial to get ahead.
 With that, we’ll talk about what a canine UTI is and how it is treated.

-How Can Dogs Get a UTI?
+How Do Dogs Get UTI?

 Canine UTI is primarily caused by bacteria that enter the urethra and move up to the bladder.
 In a healthy dog, regular urination usually flushes bacteria out.
 But if the bladder isn’t emptied fully or the immune system is weakened, the bacteria can multiply and cause an infection.